boostersinabox/boostersinabox.github.io/_posts/2018-05-05-cinco_de_mayo_and_cinco_meses_a_partir_de_hoy.markdown

 While driving myself crazy trying to decide, I came across a quote by the co-founder of one of my favorite sites, Poshmark.
 Tracy Sun said:  “Love what you do and do what you love.
 Doing something new and different requires a level of drive and passion that is really hard to fake.
 When your heart is behind what you are doing, so much is possible.”

 My passion and drive was there so I jumped in with both feet.
 I feel blessed to have found Flatiron and the Web Developer / Full Stack Bootcamp.
-It is my 5th day in the program, on Cinco de Mayo and my goal is to graduate five months from today, cinco meses a partir de hoy.
+I found Flatiron while searching for "women in coding".
+I came across a blog post on the Lyft site (https://blog.lyft.com/posts/lyft-x-flatiron-school) where Lyft was sponsoring scholarships for women to go to school for coding.
+I was on fire by now.
+I prepped myself, applied, was accepted, was offered a scholarship and now it is my 5th day in the program, on Cinco de Mayo!!!
+My goal is to graduate five months from today, cinco meses a partir de hoy.
 So, here's to me going from hack to full stack with a little Spanish on the side.

 ![](http://www.boostersinabox.com/wp-content/uploads/2018/05/CincoDeMayoComputer-e1525542208640.jpg)